 My clinical experience began at a residential treatment center in Los Angeles called Hillsides.
 My work at Hillsides focused on helping individuals and families process and move forward from trauma and abuse to create a life that was not dictated by the past.

 After moving to NYC for graduate school, I continued my clinical work and training at The Dean Hope Center.
 I completed my graduate fieldwork at a private practice in midtown and went on to work at a rehab center called The Realization Center.
 At the Realization Center, I ran group and individual counseling sessions centered on addiction issues of all kinds–food addiction, drug and alcohol addiction, attachments to drama and negative people, etc. While I was working at the Realization Center, I began to build my private practice part-time and eventually made a full-time transition.
+A few years into my private practice, I joined the team at Concern, an EAP program designed to bring therapy and resources to organizations across the country.
+As a therapist through Concern, I was hired as an independent contractor to work on-site at Google, New York.

 I earned my BA minor in education and I’m passionate about using books, blogs, reading and writing habits as a way to key-in to personal well-being (and as accessible and affordable self-soothing tools).
 Here in NYC, I'm on the associate board of Reading Partners, a non-profit designed to enhance the lives of young students through reading.
 While I was attending Berkeley, I worked at the Lionel Wilson Preparatory Academy as a literacy specialist with an emphasis on how to use books, reading and writing to add structure, calm and insight to the day.